Memoirs with Karuna

 Entering a new world

-Going back to 1990 a significant event happened that summer, this was my first journey to a non - English speaking country on my own .
-Inspired by the events of the previous year I decided to make a 'pilgrimage' trek to Berlin by Interrail ticket to collect some pieces of Berlin Wall.
-I remember the slightly apprehensive feeling as I approached the harbour at Oostend on the ferry from Dover.
-I was now truly on my own with only a smattering of French and even less German to help me.
-Well I made it to Berlin in a few days, stopping on the way overnight at places of interest including Brugges, Ghent, Cologn, Hanover and finally arriving at East Berlin via the ancient Metro Train at around half past six in the morning.
+Going back to 1990 a significant event happened that summer, this was my first journey to a non - English speaking country on my own.
+Inspired by the events of the previous year I decided to make a 'pilgrimage' trek to Berlin, by Interail ticket, to collect some pieces of Berlin Wall.
+I remember the slightly apprehensive feeling as I approached the harbour at Ostend on the ferry from Dover.
+I was now truly on my own, with only a smattering of French and even less German to help me.
+Well I made it to Berlin in about six days, stopping on the way overnight at places of interest including Brugges, Ghent, Cologn, Hanover and finally arriving at East Berlin via the ancient Metro Train at around half past six in the morning.
 I wandered around East Berlin for most of the day - even attending briefly some kind of festival.
 One vivid recollection was of sentries still manning the now irrelevant checkpoint sentry boxes as I strolled by, something I could not have done just over a year before.
 I managed to pick up a few pieces of the wall soon after I arrived - with the sound of clanging as a handful of other people broke off bits to sell as souvenirs I assume - I wondered about the people just waking up in the nearby flats on the 'other side' ie: West Berlin.
-At around 5 in the afternoon I decided to walk to West Berlin along the long avenue that passed under the famous Brandenburg Gate to hopefully arive at West Berlin by early evening.
+At around 5 in the afternoon I decided to walk to West Berlin along the long avenue that passed under the famous Brandenburg Gate, to hopefully arive at West Berlin by early evening.
 However it was a much longer walk than I had anticipated and I didn't arrive until night had fallen.
-Concequantly I failed to find anywhere to stay and decided to take the train back to Hanover to hopefully arrive the following day, which I did in a state of semi - exhaustion not having slept properly for over 48 hours.
-I then recounted my journey back to Ostend for the ferry back to Britain.
+Consequently I failed to find anywhere to stay and decided to take the train back to Hanover to hopefully arrive the following day, which I did in a state of semi - exhaustion not having slept properly for over 48 hours.
+I then recounted my steps back to Ostend for the ferry back to Britain.
 How primitive the train to London seemed after those much larger and more comfortable European trains !
-I would take another trip abroad the following year, this time down through France to Bagner de Bigorre by the Pyrenees, stopping off at Lourdes and other places on the way and travelling most of the way on the 200 mph TGV train.
+I would take another trip abroad the following year, this time down through France to Bagner de Bigorre by the Pyrenees, stopping off at Lourdes and other places en route and travelling most of the way on the 200 mph TGV train.
 I now see these two adventures abroad as a kind of precurser to my entry into a completely new and previously little anticipated chapter of my life .

-It all began at Christmas 1991 when by chance I happened to bump into my former workmate from BMP, Greg was the NIgerian I had originally met five years earlier at the training centre in Wembley.
+It all began at Christmas 1991 when by chance I happened to bump into my former workmate from BMP.
+Greg was the NIgerian I had originally met five years earlier at the training centre in Wembley.
 I met him while travelling home on the northern line from work in East London.
 He was with someone who turned out to be his agent, finding him lucrative freelance contract work in the commercial sector.
 He suggested I resign from my job at MARI and give it a try.
-So in the new year I gave a month's notice to my somewhat nonplused manager at the MARI training centre in Bow in preparation for a new four week contract of training.
+So in the new year I gave a month's notice to my somewhat nonplused manager at the MARI training centre in Bow in preparation for a new four week contract of training in March.
 This job entailed me driving myself and my agent to Woking, to the west of Greater London.
-So that March I earned more than three times the wage that I would have received for a month's work in my previous post.
-When it finished I simply had to let my agent, an Iranian imigrant, know when I would next like to work and leave it to him to find me something, things were looking up !
+So that month I earned maybe twice the wage that I would have received for a month's work in my previous post.
+When it finished I simply had to let my agent, an Iranian immigrant, know when I would next like to work and leave it to him to find me something, things were looking up !

 The new arrangement gave me far more freedom with at least a few days between new contracts and so no more need to work 'full - time'.
-As a result I could spend a lot more time reading especially 'esoteric' books on things like UFOs etc. Something that had become a growing interest from the previous year.
-I discovered a new second hand type bookshop had recently opened in Tooting and one fateful day in early May I was browsing in the 'New Age' section when a bright pink book caught my eye with the striking title 'What on Earth is happening ?'
+As a result I could spend a lot more time doing pretty much whatever I wanted, including reading often 'esoteric' books on things like UFOs etc. This was something that had become a growing interest from the previous year.
+I discovered a second hand type bookshop had recently opened in Tooting and one fateful day in early May I was browsing in the 'New Age' section.
+A bright pink book caught my eye with the striking title 'What on Earth is happening ?'
 I purchased the book and avidly read it from cover to cover over the next 24 hours.
-It was based on information 'chanelled' from helper spirits to the authors since 1989 and predicted future dramatic changes in the world which it strongly suggested one would be wise to be ready for.
+It was based on information 'channeled' from helper spirits to the authors since 1989 and predicted future dramatic changes in the world which it strongly suggested one would be wise to be ready for.
 One suggested response to these predicted changes was to begin involvement with any spiritual traditions one felt particularly in tune with.
-Well I had felt an affinity for Buddhism since 1978 and so the next day I decided to attend both the Buddhist Centre in East London which I had seen previously and also the Buddhist Society in Victoria - whose name I may have found in the phone book.
+Well I had felt an affinity for Buddhism since 1978.
+So the next day I decided to attend both the Buddhist Centre in East London, which I had seen previously, and also the Buddhist Society in Victoria - whose name I may have found in the phone book.
 I visited both the following day, coming to the conclusion that the movement behind the East London centre seemed to have more going for it.
 The following weekend I believe I by chance happened to see a TV program about the founder Sangharakshita who it said had grown up in Tooting - clearly a sign I decided !

 So the following week, on the evening of Wednesday the 13th of May 1992, I turned up at the nearest FWBO centre to me which was in Croydon - a thirty minute drive away - for the regular beginners' meditation class.
 The class was led by a casually dressed Order Member called Sthiracitta (who at that time was the heaviest Order Member in the movement).
 This was not the kind of person I would have expected to see running a Buddhist meditation class !
-From then on I attended pretty much every Wednesday till the end of the summer, learning the two principle FWBO meditation practices the Mindfulness of Breathing and the Metta Bhavana.
+From then on I attended most Wednesdays until the end of the summer, learning the two principle FWBO meditation practices the Mindfulness of Breathing and the Metta Bhavana.

 For the rest of 1992 I engaged strongly with my meditation practice while attending several weekly classes both at Croydon and the newly established South London Buddhist Centre in Clapham.
 Later in the autumn I also attended a weekend retreat at the recently refurbished large men's retreat centre in Norfolk, with it's impressive new shrine room (a converted barn) having it's inauguration that weekend.

-By the following spring I had taken the plunge and not only joined the Clapham community in the Buddhist Centre house but had also started work at the 'Right Livelihood' gift shop associated with the Croydon Centre on a six month trial.
+By the following spring I had taken the plunge and not only joined the Clapham community in the Buddhist Centre house, but had also started work at the 'Right Livelihood' gift shop associated with the Croydon Centre.
 I would go on to work at the Croydon shop for the next two years, while living at the 'Utpala' community house in Clapham and very eventful years they would turn out to be !